 Just by using and combining triangles and rectangles you can obtain an astonishing variety of shapes: the house shows a square combined with a triangle roof, and the ship is almost identical, just upside down.
 The martini glass is made of a square stem with two symmetrical triangles forming the base and the glass.

-Make a 3D sketch
+How to Make Pop-Up Cards: Create a 3D sketch

 Don’t start a card with the graphics, always start by drawing your cut and fold lines!
 You can adjust your cut and fold lines to your images later, but you will waste a lot of time and ink if you start out with the graphics.
 First get the pop-up to work, then decorate.